rafaelwi/rnote/spec.md

 theme, or can create their own and place it in the `themes/` folder.

 **Options**<br>
-light [DEFAULT] - A default light theme, white background with black text.<br>
+simple [DEFAULT] - The default theme, white background with black text.<br>
+modern - A theme with sans-serif font. <br>
 dark - A dark document theme, black background with white text.<br>
 USERDEFINED - A user-defined theme.
 Must be placed in the `themes/` folder, and called with the theme name.